ubc-subbots/software-start-here/README.md

 Different brands of computer may encounter manufacturer-specific blocks, please refer to the documentation relevant to your machine for solutions.
 * [Windows Subsystem for Linux (WSL) 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
   * This option has not been throughly tested, however ROS2 and other GUI applications can install and run successfully
-  * The linked instructions require Windows 10 build 1903 or higher to install (check using 'winver')
+  * The linked instructions require Windows 10 build 1903 or higher to install (check using 'winver'), follow the manual instructions to ensure WSL is upgraded
   * After enabling the kernel and installing Ubunutu 20.04, install [VcXsrv](https://sourceforge.net/projects/vcxsrv/)
   * Start the service (XLanuch) and enter these configurations:
      * First screen: select "Multiple Windows", Display number = -1